Athubbard/liftoff-assignments-1/C1-Online_Profiles/README.md

 Provide a link to your GitHub account [here](https://github.com/Athubbard)

 ### LinkedIn
-Provide a link to your LinkedIn account here.
+Provide a link to your LinkedIn account [here](https://www.linkedin.com/in/amber-hubbard-3bb319179/)

 ### Resume
 You will need to upload a .PDF of your resume to this repo, or connect with your mentor on an alternate way of submitting your resume.